adamrichardturner/explore-movies/README.md

 ## Future Enhancements

-1. Infinite Scroll - It is possible to fetch pages of more than 20 movie data requests (according to the API documentation, up to 1000 pages).
-It would be interesting to implement an infinte scroll feature where the user fetches more movies on scroll.
+1. Infinite Scroll - It would be interesting to implement an infinte scroll feature where the user fetches more movies on scroll.

 2. Persistent Storage - Using browser based features or a backend with database, it would be useful to implement saving to favourites per user.